Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Compared to Albuquerque, Santa Fe is a better place to stay for art lovers with a bigger budget.
 On the other hand, if you are looking for a more affordable New Mexico vacation but still want to experience the history and culture, Albuquerque is the better option.
 Ultimately, both destinations are worth visiting and each offers something different.
 See our guides to where to stay in Santa Fe or in Albuquerque for the best places.

-No matter what brings you here, and no matter your travel style, I hope that this guide has helped you know where to stay in Albuquerque, New Mexico.
+No matter what brings you here and no matter your travel style, I hope this guide has helped you know where to stay when you come to Albuquerque!
+Have you been to Albuquerque?
+Tell us about it in the comments below!

 Agree with you on the good areas to stay in ABQ.
 And the only chain place to eat would be Blake’s lottaburger, and as far as an “only in Albuquerque” place would be the range cafe.
 I would gladly do the 10 hour drive from where I am in San Antonio Texas, to have a meal at the Range.